 However, the necessity to generate stable-pools was not well suited for screening campaigns that included up to 100 variants of a molecule.
 For that reason and because several CHO transient platforms are now available on the market that claim high transient titers – above gram per liter – we decided to develop a CHO transient transfection platform to replace our “transi-stable” CHO technology.

-The challenge of finding a better platform for large screening campaigns
+Our challenge: finding a better platform for biotherapeutic development & large screening campaigns

 To achieve our goal, we evaluated several CHO transient technologies with the purpose of selecting the most efficient and robust one.
 Our evaluation included 2 integrated transient CHO technologies with different components and one stand-alone transfection reagent: